getzlab/SignatureAnalyzer/docs/expression_matrices.md

 ## Expression Matrices

 Decomposition of expression signatures using  `signatureanalyzer`.
-For identifying _de novo_ signatures in expression matrices (ex. single-cell RNA-seq, bulk RNA-seq, etc.).
-The following document is a reference for important considerations when running this method for these data-types.
+For identifying _de novo_ signatures in expression matrices (ex. single-cell RNA-Seq, bulk RNA-Seq, etc.).
+The following document is a reference of important considerations when running this method for these data-types.

 ---
+#### Feature Selection
+With most clustering methods on transcriptional data, we recommend a highly variable gene selection step.
+These are well documented for single-cell and bulk RNA-Seq data and may reduce the input feature space to a few thousand genes of interest.

 #### Objective Function
-For mutational signatures, we assume a gaussian distribution of normalized and use Fevotte & Tan's derivation of a gaussian objective function for ARD-NMF.
-Thus, it is important to use the default value for the objective function (`gaussian`).
+For mutational signatures, we assume a gaussian distribution of normalized counts and use Fevotte & Tan's derivation of a gaussian objective function for ARD-NMF.
+Thus, it is important to use the `gaussian` objective function.
+We recommend the following normalization methods:
 * Bulk RNA-seq: `log2(TPM+1)`; normalize TPMs with DESeq2 size factors
 * Single-cell RNA-seq: `ln(CP10K+1)`; normalize CP10K w/ scran size factors